tardism/extensibella/docs/extensibility.md

  rel (c A B)
 ```
 If this rule is introduced by the host language, we will introduced
-these rules for the extension size and translation version:
+these rules for the extension size and projection version:
 ```
 <rel {ES}> A N1   <rel {ES}> B N2   N1 + N2 = N
 -----------------------------------------------